Analysis | 5 takeaways from the first presidential debate

 Trump retorted: “Not by much.”

-Biden responded: “I beat him a whole hell of a lot.”
+Biden responded: “I beat him [by] a whole hell of a lot.”

-(In fact, Biden won more than 2,600 delegates while Sanders won 1,073.
-Biden effectively won the race in mid-April, with many states yet to vote.
-It was also earlier than Trump’s 2016 opponents ended their campaigns in 2016.)

 Biden also pressed that there is systemic racism, but echoed an argument that the GOP often makes about police — that those who abuse their power are the rare “bad apples."